Faaysaaal/Faaysaaal/README.md

 - 👋 Hi, I’m @Faaysaaal
 - 👀 I’m interested in Games and Apps
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on python projects and evolve to learn python, ML, DataS.Eager to get in to the python community.
 - 📫 How to reach me contact on +92 3086728781

 <!---